Jordan Davis (defensive tackle): 2025 season

 On April 30, 2025, the Eagles exercised the fifth-year option on Davis' contract, ensuring he will stay with the team through the 2026 season.
 Davis will receive $12.9 million for the 2026 season.

 In Week 3 against the Los Angeles Rams, while the Eagles held a 27–26 lead in the final seconds of the game, Davis blocked a field goal attempt by Joshua Karty.
 He returned it 61 yards for his first career NFL touchdown, sealing a 33–26 win.
 He was named NFC Special Teams Player of the Week following this performance.

 In Week 11 against the Detroit Lions, Davis deflected three passes from the line of scrimmage, one of which was tipped and intercepted by teammate Cooper DeJean.
 He was named NFC Defensive Player of the Week following this performance, becoming the first player in Eagles history to win Special Teams Player of the Week and Defense Player of the Week in the same season.
+He finished the 2025 season with 4.5 sacks, 72 total tackles (34 solo), and six passes defended.

+2026 season

+On March 8, 2026, Davis signed a three-year, $78 million contract extension with the Eagles with $65 million guaranteed.